 New Year’s Eve: December 31st

 On New Year’s Eve, people around the globe celebrate the coming of the New Year on this last day in the Gregorian calendar.
-Many countries have their unique traditions, but most celebrations involve fireworks, parties, and countdown clocks.
+Many countries have unique traditions, but most celebrations involve fireworks, parties, and countdown clocks.

 In Times Square in New York City, thousands of people come to watch the ball drop at midnight and ring in the New Year.
 Other popular New Year’s Eve celebrations include attending a masquerade ball, having a fancy dinner, or watching the fireworks at the Eiffel Tower in Paris.